Compare & Save on Conveyancing Solicitors

 How Much are Solicitor Fees when Buying a House?

 The cost of your solicitor fees will vary depending on whether you’re buying a freehold or leasehold property.
-It’s also worth finding out if you’d be better off using a solicitor that offers a fixed fee conveyancing service.
+It’s also worth finding out if you’d be better off using a solicitor who offers a fixed fee conveyancing service.
+This ensures that you will be charged a fixed rate.

 The table below shows a breakdown of solicitor’s fees for both freehold and leasehold properties for a range of property values.